[tor-dev] Proposal 178: Require majority of authorities to vote for consensus parameters

 Entries are given on the "params" line for every keyword on which a

 majority of authorities (total authorities, not just those

-authorities voted for that parameter.
+participating this vote) voted on.
 The values given are the

 low-median of all votes on that keyword.